mich1803/CNN-Explainability-on-Earthquakes/README.md

 ## Overview
 This project explores the application of explainability techniques in deep learning models trained on seismic data.
 Inspired by the work of Laurenti et al. [[1]](https://www.nature.com/articles/s41467-024-54153-w), we focus on understanding what machine learning models learn when classifying foreshocks and aftershocks or predicting earthquake magnitude.
 Using SHAP (SHapley Additive exPlanations), we analyze the importance of input features derived from seismic waveforms, converted into spectrograms.

-We trained four similar CNN models—differing only in their input dimensions—using four distinct types of spectrograms with the task of classify each event (from NRCA station) in foreshock or aftershock.
-We varied the spectrogram creation settings as follows:

-  - Spectra64: Generated with NPERSEG = 64 and NOVERLAP set to 50% of NPERSEG.
-  - Spectra32: Generated with NPERSEG = 32 and NOVERLAP set to 80% of NPERSEG.

-Additionally, the spectrograms were categorized based on wave arrival:

-  - P-fixed: P-wave arrival fixed at 5 seconds, with spectrograms capturing 5 seconds before and 20 seconds after the P-wave.
-  - S-fixed: S-wave arrival fixed at 5 seconds, with spectrograms capturing 5 seconds before and 15 seconds after the S-wave.

-So the four models are:

-  - P64: Spectra64 on P-fixed
-  - P32: Spectra32 on P-fixed
-  - S64: Spectra64 on S-fixed
-  - S32: Spectra32 on S-fixed

 ## Content

 ### Preprocessing Notebook